 Is it Morally Acceptable to Remove Organs from Brain-Dead Children?
 (2007) A paper published in The Lancet.

-Bioethics and Japanese Culture (1995) The most frequently seen paper on this website.
+Bioethics and Japanese Culture (1995) The most frequently visited paper on this website.

 6) Other Materials